Military cargo taxi

 In the last two decades of the 20th century, work began on a new generation of BAT.
 For multi-purpose vehicles were presented, in particular, the requirements of greater specific carrying capacity, greater maximum and average speeds, better maneuverability, increased power reserve.
 And at the same time, what is important is the greater unification of the base chassis.
 With all the difference in approaches and adopted programs, one can single out general trends in the development of BAT.
 One of them is the transition to diesel engines, associated with their high efficiency and the ability to reduce the range of fuels used in the troops.
 The use of gaseous fuels, adiabatic, turbo-compound engines, or, say, electrical transmissions from the agenda has not been removed, but they are not expected to yield immediate results from these areas.
 Efficiency of the course, as well as convenience and ease of management, contribute to the automatic transmission with electronic programmable control devices clutch and gearbox.
 Important and power steering - after all, BAT is driven mainly by people of average qualification and physical fitness.
 This generally coincides with the areas of civilian automotive industry - the military and civilian needs of motor vehicles are still closely related.
 True, there is a certain “inverse dependence” between them - the power density of military models, as a rule, is greater than that of civilian counterparts, while the nominal carrying capacity is somewhat less.
 A military vehicle needs a reserve of power for driving on difficult terrain.
 The army truck is devoid of the designer delights of commercial vehicles, but it is subject to more stringent requirements for durability, reliability, multi-fuel capacity, ability to withstand overloads and overcome fords, corrosion resistance of assemblies and parts, limiting the number of lubricants.
 It also requires the possibility of rare and simple maintenance, adaptability to rail and air transport.

-In the USSR, and later in Russia at the end of 1980-x - the beginning of 1990-s, work was carried out on the creation of unified cars with 4 × 4, 6 × 6 and 8 × 8 wheel formulas and with a load capacity from 4 to 15 tons.
-Such works with the participation of the 21 th Research and Development Institute of the Ministry of Defense, for example, were held at the Kama Automobile Plant on the theme “Mustang”, at the Ural Automobile Plant - “Motovoz”.
-The KamAZ-4350 (4 × 4), -5350 (6 × 6) and -6350 (8 × 8) vehicles made up the basis of the Mustangs family, and “Ural” -43206 (4 × 4) machines -4320 (6 × 6) and -5323 (8 × 8).
-In parallel, work was underway on new trailers and semi-trailers - all the more so because part of their manufacturers remained in the sovereign states formed after the collapse of the USSR.
-The catastrophic state of the domestic economy has strongly delayed the emergence of a new generation of BAT in the army.
-In the meantime, the equipment used was getting older and it was becoming more and more difficult to repair it.
-Only in 2005, it was decided to adopt new families.
-As a result, at least 6 basic models of multi-purpose vehicles should be received by the army.
-True, the basic chassis themselves are now more unified - the internal unification of the Ural and KamAZ families by units and aggregates reaches 80 — 85%, and for all the chassis, KamAZ diesel engines have been chosen.
-Carried out the unification and “along the organizational line”, dividing the “areas of responsibility” between the families.
-That is, the Autotransporters of the Ural Automobile Plant must provide all transportation in the military unit, as well as the needs of the Navy support units and the anti-aircraft missile forces of the air defense, while the KamAZ Mustangs were left behind by the operational unit, the Air Force and the air defense, the formations and rear units, as well as troops.
-For the latter, on the basis of the four-ton KamAZ-4350, a three-ton KAMAZ-43501 was created, sometimes called the "Mustangen".
-I must say, the proposals to leave the unified base chassis within the battalion or regiment have been expressed for a long time - in the fleets of other regiments together served "Urals", Kamaz, KrAZy, ZiLy, Oise.
-The new system allows to reduce the number of brands of cars performing cargo transportation within the military unit from 8 to 3, and by increasing the load capacity to reduce the number of cars.
-The unification of the chassis also makes it possible to reduce the number and composition of the auto-equipment required by the troops, to unify the means of maintenance and repair and, importantly, to simplify the training of drivers.
-However, the previous models, apparently, will have to serve more than one year.
+In the USSR, and then in Russia, in the late 1980s - early 1990s, work was carried out to create unified vehicles with wheel arrangements of 4x4, 6x6 and 8x8 and a carrying capacity of 4 to 15 tons.
+Such work with the participation of the 21st Research Institute of the Ministry of Defense was carried out, for example, at the Kama Automobile Plant on the Mustang theme, at the Ural Automobile Plant - Motovoz.
+The Mustang family was based on the KamAZ-4350 (4x4), -5350 (6x6) and -6350 (8x8) brands of vehicles, and the Motovoz family was based on the Ural-43206 (4x4), -4320 (6x6) and -5323 (8x8) vehicles.
+In parallel, work was underway on new trailers and semi-trailers, especially since some of their manufacturers remained in the sovereign states that emerged after the collapse of the USSR.
+The catastrophic state of the domestic economy significantly delayed the appearance of a new generation of VAT in the army.
+Meanwhile, the equipment in use was aging and becoming increasingly difficult to repair.
+Only in 2005 was it decided to accept the new families into service.
+As a result, at least 6 basic models of multi-purpose vehicles should enter service with the army.
+True, the basic chassis themselves are now more unified - the internal unification of the Ural and KamAZ families in units and assemblies reaches 80-85%, and KamAZ diesel engines were chosen for all chassis.
+Unification was also carried out "along the organizational line", dividing "areas of responsibility" between the families.
+That is, the "Motovozy" of the Ural Automobile Plant should provide for all transportation in the troop level, as well as the needs of the Navy support units and anti-aircraft missile troop Defense, and the KAMAZ Mustangs were left with the operational link, the Air Force and Air Defense, rear units and formations, as well as the airborne troops.
+For the latter, a three-ton KAMAZ-4350, sometimes called the "Mustangenok", was created on the basis of the four-ton KAMAZ-43501.
+It must be said that proposals to leave a unified base chassis within a battalion or regiment have been expressed for a long time - in the vehicle fleets of some regiments, Urals, KAMAZs, KrAZs, ZILs, and UAZs served together.
+The new system allows for a reduction in the number of vehicle brands performing cargo transportation within a military unit from 8 to 3, and by increasing the load-carrying capacity, a decrease in the number of vehicles.
+Unification of the chassis also allows for a reduction in the number and composition of the motor vehicles required by the troops, unification of maintenance and repair facilities, and - importantly - simplification of driver training.
+However, the previous models will probably have to serve for many more years.

 GAZ-3937 (4х4), Russia.
 Weight - 6,6 t, load capacity - 2,1 t, or 10 man with weapons, towed trailer weight - 2,5 t, engine - diesel, 175 l. s., travel speed - up to 112 km / h, power reserve - 1000 km